3. Results

 For control reactions testing specificity, we added ~200 ng of ERCC6 antiserum, which unfortunately did not appear to block its, DNA-dependent ATPase, likely because of inoperative inactivation of a critical acitivity site.
 Despite the lack of this desired control, the results obtained suggest that the addition of sub-stoichiometric amounts of NEK1 more than additively enhanced the overall ATP>ADP conversion attributable to ERCC6 produced by its DNA translocation function (

-Figure 8 – note that the DNA subtrate was added after the kinase/phosphorylation activation step of Nek1 (ADP-generating) was complete and thus only the ERCC6 ATPase remained).
+Figure 8 – note that the DNA subtrate was added after the kinase/phosphorylation activation step of Nek1 (ADP-generating) was complete and thus only the ERCC6 ATPase remained.
 Perhaps the additional negative charge developing on the TSYSY patch upon NEK1 phosphorylation may loosen the contact with DNA enhance the overall ‘translocase’ activity of ERCC6.
 It is not clear how in general this would affect the TC-NER function(s) of this complex protein-machine.
 However, a model proposed for the E.coli homolog, Mfd, indicated a highly regulated process with mutliple rounds of rather ‘slow’ATP hydrolysis accompanied with conformational changes, for the initial assocition with the stalled EC (not present in our conditions of course).
 But these intramolecular rearrangements are likely involved in the discrimination between a EC that is simply ‘paused’ vs.one that is stalled at a DNA lesion [

-6] - the likely key difference being the presence of a significant lesion-induced distortion in the DNA helix.
+8] - the likely key difference being the presence of a significant lesion-induced distortion in the DNA helix.

 Modeling of ERCC6-wt and SYSY mutant and its contact with DNA.
 Due to the lack of a crystallographic or cryo-EM structure for the DNA excision repair protein ERCC-6 sequence in its DNA-bound and unbound form, we use AlphaFold3 (Abramson, J et al. Accurate structure prediction of biomolecular interactions with AlphaFold3.
 Nature (2024)) for modelling the protein and protein-DNA complex.
 Here, we also studied some reference models to understand better the larger complexes like the human transcription-DNA repair coupling (PDB: 7OOP) (

 https://www.nature.com/articles/s41586-021-03906-4).
-To begin with, we used the complete sequence of DNA excision repair protein ERCC-6 (Q03468 · ERCC6_HUMAN,
+To begin with, we used the complete ERCC-6 (Q03468 · ERCC6_HUMAN,

-https://www.uniprot.org/uniprotkb/Q03468/entry) to investigate the structure of the protein in the bound and unbound state.
+https://www.uniprot.org/uniprotkb/Q03468/entry) sequence to investigate the structure of the protein in the bound and unbound state.
 Two models were generated with an original sequence and the other with mutations at the S624A, Y625A, S626A and Y627A residues.
 The goal was to understand the effect of these four mutations on the flexibility, inter- and intramolecular interactions, stability and flexibility of the protein structure in this DNA binding region of the ERCC-6.
 Here, the first study was focused on the unbound states (

 Figure 9a), and the model was built using the most recent version of the Alfafold3 tool.
 The AlphaFold3 model showed a predicted template modelling (pTM) score of 0.56, suggesting the overall structure predicted might be similar to the actual structure.
 However, the structural validation using the Ramachandran